microsoft/Windows-iotcore-samples/Samples/HelloBlinkyBackground/README.md

 ---
-title: "Hello, blinky!" background service sample ms.author: brian.fjeldstad
+title: Hello, blinky! background service sample ms.author: brian.fjeldstad
 description: A sample that shows how to make an LED attached to a GPIO pin blink on and off from a background service.
 ---